 Co-produced by Discovery Canada and Netflix, Frontier is a historical period drama that heavily borrows from the Western genre.
 Chronicling the North American fur trade in the late 1700s in Canada, it stars none other than our very own Khal Drogo, Jason Momoa.
 He plays the part-Irish and part Cree outlaw who is campaigning to breach the Hudson Bay’s company monopoly of the corrupt fur trade.
 An alluring plot combined with powerful performances ranks the show extremely high on our list.

 Read More: Best Sci-Fi Shows on Netflix

 1. Godless (2017)

-Named by both ‘The Washington Post’ and ‘Vanity’ as one of the ten best TV series of the year 2017, the Emmy winning ‘Godless’ is a Netflix original production created by Academy Award nominated screenwriter Scott Frank.
-This seven episode series began production in Santa Fe, New Mexico, in September 2016, and subsequently premiered globally on Netflix on November 22, 2017.
-Hosting a star cast of Jack O’ Connell, Michelle Dockery, Scoot McNairy, Merrit Wever, Thomas Brodie Sangster, and Sam Waterston, the miniseries received overall positive reviews with review aggregator website Rotten Tomatoes giving it an 88% ‘fresh’ rating, based on 66 reviews.
-The plot follows the story of Roy Coode, an injured outlaw on the run from his former boss, the notorious criminal, Frank Griffin, who takes refuge in an isolated mining town primarily governed by women.
-It currently holds a rating of 8.4/10 on IMDb.
+Named as one of the ten best TV series of the year by major publications, the Emmy-winning ‘Godless’ is a Netflix original production created by the Academy Award-nominated screenwriter, Scott Frank.
+This seven-episode series began production in Santa Fe, New Mexico, in September 2016.
+Hosting a star cast of Jack O’ Connell, Michelle Dockery, Scoot McNairy, Merrit Wever, Thomas Brodie Sangster, and Sam Waterston, the miniseries received positive reviews.
+The plot follows Roy Coode, an injured outlaw on the run from his former boss, the notorious criminal Frank Griffin, who takes refuge in an isolated mining town primarily governed by women.
+This series is packed with action and makes for one compelling watch.